rm511130/purpura/README.md

 ## Requirements:
    - [Blender 3.3 or later](https://www.blender.org/download/)
-   - Code will be executed as headless / background service
+   - The Python Code will be executed as headless / background service
    - Windows OS (MacOS will follow soon)

 ## Command Syntax: